bverwijst/OverseerrTelegramApproval/README.md

 1. Start the bot container for the first time.
 2. Send your bot a **private message** (not in a group, this is also not possible, the bot will not send a hashed password back) with your desired password.
 For example:
     `/generatehash my super secret password`
 3. The bot will reply with a long string of text (the hash).
 Copy this entire string.
-The hashed password might containe characters as $ or :.
+The hashed password might contain characters as $ or :.
 If you use a .env file, make sure to save your hashed password within single quotes like this: ```'supersafe:hashed$password'```
 4. Stop the bot container.
 5. In your `.env` file or `docker run` command, set the copied hash as the value for the `ADMIN_PASSWORD_HASH` environment variable.
 6. Restart the bot container.
 It is now securely configured.